johnDorman98/simple-python-game/README.md

 ## Features

- * The game will popup on the users screen it reads the users arrow key inputs and moves the player accordingly.
+ * The game will pop up on the users screen it reads the users arrow key inputs and moves the player accordingly.
- * The game has a prize that allows the user to win if they touch it aswell as enemies for the user to avoid.
+ * The game has a prize that allows the user to win if they touch it as well as enemies for the user to avoid.

 ## Installation